esferatec/ec-lua-extension/README.md

 string.trimend(s) -- Removes any trailing whitespace characters.
 ```

-The parameter "value" is the variable which type is to be checked.

 ## Example

 The following example checks whether the variable "amount" is a number or not.